Mueller Report: What Comes Next?

 "We want the full report, we want it now.
 We want it before the president is able to make any edits," Representative Eric Swalwell, a Democrat, said on CNN.

-The Republican leader of the Senate, Mitch McConnell, meanwhile, said he welcomed the announcement that the Mueller has completed his investigation.
+The Republican leader of the Senate, Mitch McConnell, meanwhile, said he welcomed the announcement that Mueller had completed his investigation.

 "Many Republicans have long believed that Russia poses a significant threat to American interests," McConnell said in a statement.
 "I hope the Special Counsel's report will help inform and improve our efforts to protect our democracy."